Ho Chi Minh City

 Source: christina.vn

 The tours on the Saigon river are also divided into shorts tours at different times in days.
 The most popular tour maybe Ho Chi Minh Sunset Cruise Tour, which is well-liked by lots of visitors.
+You can check most our famous tours in Saigon river that offer the tourists a memorable journey!

 3. Visit Ho Chi Minh Museum at Nha Rong Port